bbelderbos/emojisearcher/README.md

-## Emoji Searcher
+## Pybites Emoji Searcher

-Automate the boring stuff: I have been googling emojis and manually copying them to my clipboard (it's especially painful when posting to Facebook).
+I have been googling emojis and manually copying them to my clipboard.

+Except for Slack + GitHub, there the `:` + autocomplete works great.
+For other tools, for example Facebook or plain blog / email writing, I needed a better way.

-So it was time to write a script to look up emojis by text from the command line and copy them to the clipboard.
+So here is a tool to look up emojis by text from the command line and automatically copy matching ones to the clipboard (using the awesome [pyperclip](https://pyperclip.readthedocs.io/en/latest/) tool).

 By default it takes the first match in case there are multiple matching emojis.
 However if you append a dot (.) to a word you get to choose which emoji gets copied.
+You can also use a `.preferences` file to store overriding emojis or ones this tool does not provide.

+I hope you enjoy this tool and don't hesitate to reach out to me by email: bob@pybit.es or just open an issues / open a PR if you see any opportunity for improvements.

 ### How to install and run it